joelpaustian/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-> > This cheat sheet summarizes the codeacademy.org lesson on command line `pwd` prints working directory
+> > This cheat sheet summarizes the codeacademy.org lesson on command line
+`pwd` prints working directory
 `cd` changes directory
 `mkdir` makes new directory
 `rm` removes files (add -r to remove folders)
-`ls` lists files in current directory (add -a to see hidden files) `cp` copies files and directories
+`ls` lists files in current directory (add -a to see hidden files)
+`cp` copies files and directories
-`touch` creates an empty new file; specify filename `mv` moves a file from one location to another, or renames file `echo` accepts a standard input and returns a standard output (e.g. `echo "Hello" > outfile.txt` to create or overwrite, `echo "Hello" >> outfile.txt` to append file)
+`touch` creates an empty new file; specify filename
+`mv` moves a file from one location to another, or renames file
+`echo` accepts a standard input and returns a standard output (e.g. `echo "Hello" > outfile.txt` to create or overwrite, `echo "Hello" >> outfile.txt` to append file)
 `cat` displays the contents of a text file
-`|` pipes: use with other commands to direct ouput to another command `grep` global regular expression print; search for a text pattern and output matches (-i to make case insensitive) `sed` stream editor; accepts standard input and modifies it based on an expression, then displays output (useful for replacing text patterns en masse; use /g for gloabl replacement)
+`|` pipes: use with other commands to direct ouput to another command
+`grep` global regular expression print; search for a text pattern and output matches (-i to make case insensitive)
+`sed` stream editor; accepts standard input and modifies it based on an expression, then displays output (useful for replacing text patterns en masse; use /g for global replacement)
-Others reviewed: uniq, sort, source, alias, env Environment settings: edit ~/.bash_profile to load new commands when a session starts... eg. `alias ll ls -al`, `export USER='Jane Doe'`
+Others reviewed: uniq, sort, source, alias, env
+Environment settings: edit ~/.bash_profile to load new commands when a session starts... eg. `alias ll ls -al`, `export USER='Jane Doe'`
 Environment Variables reviewed: USER, HOME, PS1, PATH

 ---

 ### Q2.
 List Files in Unix

 What do the following commands do:
-`ls`  lists files and directories in cwd (non-hidden) `ls -a`  lists all files and directories in cwd (including hidden) `ls -l`  lists contents in long format
+`ls`  lists files and directories in cwd (non-hidden)
+`ls -a`  lists all files and directories in cwd (including hidden)
+`ls -l`  lists contents in long format
-`ls -lh`  lists contents in long format, with human readable filesizes `ls -lah` lists all contents in long format, with human readable filesizes `ls -t`  order files and directories by the time they were modified `ls -Glp`  lists files in long format, appends indicator (such as / for folders), inhibits display of group information
+`ls -lh`  lists contents in long format, with human readable filesizes
+`ls -lah` lists all contents in long format, with human readable filesizes
+`ls -t`  order files and directories by the time they were modified
+`ls -Glp`  lists files in long format, appends indicator (such as / for folders), inhibits display of group information

 > > See above